wuan/circuitpy-logger/Readme.md

 # circuitpy-logger

-A MQTT logger for various I2C sensor devices for CircuitPython
+A sensor data logger for various I2C sensor devices for CircuitPython using MQTT.

 ## Supported sensors